minio/docs/source/monitoring/bucket-notifications/publish-events-to-postgresql.rst

      --event EVENTS

 - Replace ``ALIAS`` with the :ref:`alias <alias>` of a MinIO deployment.
-- Replace ``BUCKET`` with the name of the bucket in which to configure the event.
+- Replace ``BUCKET`` with the name of the bucket in which to configure the ßevent.
 - Replace ``EVENTS`` with a comma-separated list of :ref:`events
   <mc-event-supported-events>` for which MinIO triggers notifications.